linchpin-project/linchpin/README.md

 Internally, Linchpin will invoke "Reprozip" to capture experimental environment including system details, libraries used, packages used, etc.

 Reprozip stores all this information in a "yml" file.
-Linchpin will create a directory "config" under your experimental directory, and will store the yml file under this directory.
+Linchpin will create a directory "linchpin-config" under your experimental directory, and will store the yml file under this directory.

 For example, in our case:

 	test@pc1:~/linchpin/run/python-test$ ls
-	config	demo.py
+	linchpin-config	demo.py

 ### Step 2: Parsing Phase